JudyYe/CVP/README.md

 ## Quantitative Evaluation
 The best scores among K (K=100) samples are recorded.
-See paper for further explanation.
+(See paper for further explanation.)
-(The quality of frame is evaluated based on code repo [LPIPS](https://github.com/richzhang/PerceptualSimilarity))
+The quality of frame is evaluated based on code repo [LPIPS](https://github.com/richzhang/PerceptualSimilarity).
 ```
 python test.py --checkpoint ${PATH_TO_MODEL} --test_mod best_100 --dataset ss3
 ```